All Episodes

 He took it, but I don't think he's been.

-You know, those those movies glamorize places.
+You know, those movies glamorize places.

-That that was uh tough sell.
+That was a tough sell.

-That they've marginalized the Clintons.
+They've marginalized the Clintons.

 They really have.

-I mean, the the Obamaites have.
+I mean, the Obamaites have.

-And that's evidence, just what a Piker Clinton is compared to Obama in the way he can sell this stuff.
+And that's evidence, just what a piker Clinton is compared to Obama in the way he can sell this stuff.

-Let's let's put it this way.
+Let's put it this way.

 I have been serving humanity 15 hours a week on average for almost 21 years, and the drive-by media still doesn't understand me.